-How you pay the money in When you can use the money and when it counts for working out interest Cash A branch counter Straight away UK Post Office® branches (you can pay in up to £1,000) Straight away if you use your debit card, otherwise right after we receive it Self-service machines that accept payments in Straight away if the machine says it automatically counts your cash.
+How you pay the money in When you can use the money and when it counts for working out interest Cash A branch counter Straight away UK Post Office® branches by debit card.
+(Limits apply to the amount of cash you can pay in.
+These can change at any time.
+You can find the latest limits when you pay in cash, by asking us or visiting: hsbc.co.uk/ways-to-bank/post-office) Straight away Self-service machines that accept payments in Straight away if the machine says it automatically counts your cash.
 If it doesn't, then the same working day (or the next working day if you pay in after the cut-off time displayed on the machine) Other banks (if they allow this they may charge).
-This also applies to HSBC branches in the Channel Islands and Isle of Man Right after we receive it
+This also applies to branches in the Channel Islands and Isle of Man Right after we receive it

-If you pay cash in a foreign currency, we'll convert it into pounds sterling first using the HSBC Exchange Rate at the time we receive the cash.
+If you pay in cash in a foreign currency, we'll convert it into pounds sterling first using the HSBC Exchange Rate at the time we receive the cash.
 The timings above will then apply.

-Only the account holder or someone appointed officially to run your account can pay cash over the branch counter or using a self-service machine.
+Only the account holder or someone appointed officially to run your account can pay cash over the branch counter or using a self-service machine, or at the Post Office®.